Visitor’s Guide

 Go Fishing

-Recognized for its near pristine condition, 73 miles of the Donner und Blitzen River system are designated as a Wild and Scenic River.
-It's also well-known for its catch and release angling opportunities.
-The river flows northwesterly to the marsh lands of the Malheur National Wildlife Refuge near Frenchglen.
+Recognized for its pristine condition, 73 miles of this region’s Donner and Blitzen River system are designated as Wild and Scenic River.
+Flowing northwesterly to the marsh lands of the Malheur National Wildlife Refuge near Frenchglen, this river system is well-known for its catch-and-release angling opportunities.
+Visitors can also fish Mann Lake, which has satisfied anglers seeking cutthroat trout for decades.

 ODFW Fishing Report